peercoin/rfcs/text/0002-split-coinstake-transaction/0002-split-coinstake-transaction.md

 - Author: hrobeers

 ## Summary
-Splitting the coinstake transaction into a *monetary creation* and a *coin-age consumption* transaction has multpile uses and advantages.
+Splitting the coinstake transaction into a *monetary creation* and a *coin-age consumption* transaction allows multiple improvements on peercoin's protocol.

-* It enables *Cold Minting* by allowing multi-signature *coin-age consumption* transactions to be partially pre-signed off-line.
+Apart from aligning the coin creation with Proof-of-Work blocks, does it enable to following changes:

-* Depending on the implementation it can allow the penalization of minting multiple chains.
-As described by ...
+* Penalization of minting multiple chains.
+As described by mquandalle [[1]](https://gist.github.com/mquandalle/7fe702a595f07f4b0f81)
+* Multi-signature minting, as described in [RFC-0003](../0003-multisig-minting/0003-multisig-minting.md)
+* Alignment of the transaction format with bitcoin by moving the coinstake timestamp to the coinbase input (RFC to be created).

 ## Conventions
 - The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).